Chapter 10: The Artist

 “Wait… are they living- underground?”
 Stride says incredulously.

 The hand crawls out of the crack and finds the hard earth beneath it.
 It plants its finger nails in the earth and pushes itself outward.
 An arm comes out of the ground, widening the crack further.
-Stride’s heart beats louder as he waits in anticipation to strike.
-But he has this eery feeling of dread that he cannot shake off.
+Stride’s heart beats louder while he waits ready to strike.
+He has this eery feeling of dread that he cannot shake off.

-“Could I not feel their presence, because they were- underground?”
-Stride says as he palms his fists.
+“Could I not feel their presence, because they were underground?”
+Stride says as he balls his fists.
 “Or because this ‘thing’ does not have a heartbeat.”

 The creature stares at him with its wide eyes.
-Slowly it lifts its cowl as rows of sharp teeth reveal itself.
-With that same grin resting its face, his worst fear has followed him all the way out here.
+Slowly it lifts its cowl revealing rows of sharp teeth.
+A familiar grin resting on its face, his worst fear has followed him all the way out here.

 The Three-Eyed-Demon.